smolBlackCat/progress-tracker/README.md

 To build on Linux:

 1. Install the required dependencies.
-For now the only dependency being used here is the gui toolkit gtkmm.
-This can be done by issuing this command (Debian/Ubuntu systems).
+For now the only dependency being used here is the gui toolkit gtkmm and the test framework catch2 (optional if you don't want to create tests binaries.)

-    `sudo apt install libgtkmm-4.0-dev`
+    `sudo apt install libgtkmm-4.0-dev catch2`

 2. You also have to have cmake installed.

     `sudo apt install cmake`

-3. Create a build directory, navigate into it and issue the command (assuming that you're in the project's directory).
+3. Configure and build the project using cmake.

     ```sh
-    mkdir build
+    mkdir build/
-    cd build
+    cd build/
+    # set DTESTS_ENABLED=True if you want to run the tests
+    # (ps. they have all passed ;))
-    cmake ../progress-tracker
+    cmake ../progress-tracker/ -DTESTS_ENABLED=False
     cmake --build .
     ```